ImperialCardioGenetics/G2P-Cardiac-Panel/Cardiac_G2P_Curations.md

   <tr>
    <td style="text-align:left;"> <br>

 Pathogenic variants in _LMNA_ cause DCM due to **decreased gene product level or altered gene product sequence**, likely due to a variety of mechanisms.
 Missense variants are more prevalent, and are responsible for a larger proportion of DCM cases, but truncating variants (nonsense, frameshift, and splice variants) are also associated with disease, most probably through loss of function mechanisms.
+Single and multi-exon deletions have also been reported.
  _LMNA_ has a ClinGen Dosage sensitivity score of 2, indicating there is some evidence for dosage pathogenicity.
 Non-missense variants are reported to convey a higher risk of life-threatening arrhythmia (PMID: 31155932).

  _LMNA_-related DCM is inherited in an autosomal dominant manner, and disease is generally a highly penetrant and aggressive arrhythmogenic phenotype with high rates of heart failure and sudden cardiac death. _LMNA_ missense and truncating variants account for ~5-8% of genetic DCM.